 The Conceptual Instruction Learning Module Series will teach you how to develop materials for use with instructional design models such as that used to develop the CBA Learning Module Series and several other products available from BDS.
 Earn 3.0 Type II BACB CE credits upon completing this activity.

-Authored in 2018 by Distinguished Scholars of the Cambridge Center for Behavioral Studies: Jessica Mias, Catherine Stephens, and Tyler Erath.
-Edited by Dr. Stephen Eversole
+Authored in 2018 by Distinguished Scholars of the Cambridge Center for Behavioral Studies: Jessica Mias, M.A., Catherine Stephens, and Tyler Erath, M.A.
+Edited by Stephen Eversole, Ed.E., BCBA-D

 The activity for this course involves reading the free article Contingency-shaped and rule-governed behavior: instructional control of human loss avoidance by Mark Galizio, 1979 and then completing related fluency-based modules.
 Earn 4 Type II BACB CE credits upon completing this course.
 The proceeds from sales of this course are shared with the Cambridge Center for Behavioral Studies.